yeabuti17/Tech-Titans_Sec-D/ETS1574-Yeabsira-Yohannes/file_size.md

    # Problem Analysis
 The program calculates the time required to transmit a file over a network given a fixed transmission rate of 960 bytes per second.
 The result is expressed in days, hours, minutes, and seconds.
 ## Input
-   file_size: The size of the file in bytes (a positive number).
+   1.file_size: The size of the file in bytes (a positive number).
-   Validation: The file size must be greater than zero.
+   2.Validation: The file size must be greater than zero.
 If not, an error message is displayed, and the program terminates.

 ## Opration
    -Calculate Total Transmission Time